tonaljs/tonal/README.md

 [Read the API documentation](http://danigb.github.io/tonal/api/)

-Warning: although this library has some time now, the API is still changing.
+**Warning**: although this library has some time now, the API is not stable, and until 1.0, a minor change means a breaking change.

 ## Example